mrbshaw/mrbshaw-Python-for-Everybody-Specialization-Certificate/README.md

 7min video- 1.3 Python as a Language.<br>
 Gave a basic introduction about python.
 Learned that python is named after monty python and the flying circus not the snake.
 Because the creates wanted a language to be more fun to use than what was current for the time.<br>
 <br>
-1 hour- Going over notes from videos and finished reading chapter 1 from course ebook.<br>
+Going over notes from videos and finished reading chapter 1 from course ebook.<br>
 <br>
 ![week1done](https://user-images.githubusercontent.com/54412628/64975571-562fde00-d87d-11e9-91d5-b48f2f5d8365.PNG)<br>
 <br>